Atrix256/RandomCode/WebGLPBR/Readme.txt

 * put something meaningful in the debug panel that actually works, whenever it makes sense to.
  * maybe switching between camera styles?

-* Blog posts with code and images along the way?

 * make shader compiler do non blocking thing with webgl2 render fences

-* Debug displays to see all the buffers
+* Debug displays to see all the various buffers etc.

-* resize window only when it changes
- * have it update the projection matrix when it does that too, and only then

 * be able to load or define models somehow